Pengxiang-Huang/CSC4001_Project/Report/report.md

 <center><b>Table 2 - Inverted Index</b></center>

 ​	To sum up, the search content will first be split into words and then the words frequency is calculated to make up a vector (target_vec).
 For example, the user take "I want to learn build kernel" as inputs, the target_vec should be [1, 1, 1] where the first 1 means the word "learn" appears once in the content, the second 1 means the word "build" appears once in the content and the third 1 means the word "kernel" appears once in the content.
 Second, the inverted index table will be retrieved to get the list of words frequency according to the blogs.
 For example, the inverted index table is retrieved according to the words in the search content and the blog_vec can be obtained in the form of [[1, 0, 1, 1], [2, 1, 0, 0]] where the first value in each list represents the blog id and the rest three values in each list represents the frequency of the words in the blog content.
-Finally, the similarity is calculated by inner product and then list all the blogs in the descending order of the similarity.
+Finally, the similarity is calculated by inner product and then all the blogs are listed in the descending order of the similarity.
 For example, [0, 1, 1] inner product with [1, 1, 1] is 2 and [1, 0, 0] inner product with [1, 1, 1] is 1.
 Therefore, the results contain blog 1 and blog 2, and the blog 1 is listed in the former of blog 2.

 #### 1.5.3 Online complier and code editor highlight